Your optimal future starts here.

 Customize your Bachelor of Mathematics degree

 In upper years, you'll select Business or Operations Research as your specialization.
-You can also add additional areas of interest and expertise by including a minor (or minors) as part of your degree.
+You can also add additional areas of expertise to your degree by including one or more of the minors available to all Waterloo students.

 What can you do with a degree in Mathematical Optimization?